OpenJML/openjml.github.io/tutorial/FrameConditions.md

 `counter2`.
 The problem is that the specification of `increment1()` does not say that `counter2` is unchanged.
 One solution would be to add an additional ensures clause that states that `counter2 == \old(counter2)`.
-This specification verifies OK.
+This specification verifies as correct.

 But this is not a practical solution.
 We can't add to `increment1()`'s specification a clause stating that every visible variable is unchanged.
 Instead we use a *frame condition* whose purpose is to state what memory locations a method might have modified.
-There are a variety of names for the frame clause: traditionally it is `assigns` or `assignable`, but in OpenJML we can also use the clearer `writes`.
-Note that `modifies` is also an (implemented) synonym, but in some tools it has a slightly different meaning, so its use is not recommended.
+There are a variety of names for the frame clause: traditionally it is `assignable`, but `assigns` is also permitted.
+Note that `modifies` is also an
+(implemented) synonym, but in some tools it has a slightly different meaning, so its use is not recommended.